Welcome to

 Mission Nombre de Dios – Where the Catholic Faith Took Root in America

-On September 8, 1565, Spanish Admiral Pedro Menéndez de Avilés landed on the shores of what is now St. Augustine, Florida, and claimed the land for both Spain and the Catholic faith.
-Accompanied by priests, he celebrated the first permanent European settlement in what is now the United States.
+On September 8, 1565, Spanish Admiral Pedro Menéndez de Avilés came ashore at what is now St. Augustine, Florida, and formally claimed the land for Spain, establishing the settlement that would become the first permanent European settlement in what is now the continental United States.
+Shortly after landing, Father Francisco López de Mendoza Grajales, chaplain of the expedition, celebrated a Mass of thanksgiving, marking the beginning of Catholic parish life in this new land.

 Pilgrimages